shashank-krs/Auto-Fan-Control/README.md

 ## Requirements
 Requires Python 3.8.3 to be installed along with pynput.

+## Configuration
+The upper temperature ceiling and the output file size limits can be modified in the json configuration file.

 ## Setup
 1. Install Python and pynput.
 2. Download the package into a suitable directory.